A plan for a Battery Energy Storage System (BESS) was blocked by the council out of concern for its impact on the site in Westhoughton.

 However it was unanimous in blocking the application when it met at the town hall on February 1.

 David Wilkinson, a councillor for Westhoughton South, said: "Most of the area around this site is terraces, there are no gardens and there is no public space, particularly between the A6 and the motorway.
-This has been used as a public space for decades either as it has been for the last 12 years or, previously, when there was a football field in the middle.
+This has been a public space for decades either as it has been for the last 12 years or when there was a football field.

-"It is one of those occasions where people in Westhoughton irrespective of politics, whether Conservative, Liberal Democrat, Labour or none, believe this site is important for people in Westhoughton and I believe it should be refused."
+"It is one of those occasions where people in Westhoughton irrespective of politics, whether Conservative, Labour, Liberal Democrat or none, think this site is important for people in Westhoughton and I think it should be refused."

 ALSO READ: Westhoughton: Plan for homes in car park of White Horse.